 Spices are great for introducing to children, but a tiny little bit at a time.
 Allow them to grow their taste buds and develop a craving for different herbs and spices.
 This will make it a lot easier for you when cooking for them in the future.

-The long grain rice I used makes this dish light and fluffy and easy to digest.
+- The long grain rice I used makes this dish light and fluffy and easy to digest.
 A match made in heaven for gluten-free dinners.
-We also love to throw in a cup of pre-cooked shrimp or chicken.
-And if you’re vegetarian or vegan, simply skip on the meat.
-Let me know what your favourite is!

 I hope you enjoy this recipe!
 Remember to tag @northsouthblonde on Instagram in your recipe posts!
 I’d love to see them.